-

 Does the tax authority have the power to compulsorily request information?
 Does this extend to emails?
 Is there a right of appeal against the use of such a power?

 According to Article 148 of the Turkish Tax Procedure Law (TPL), public administrations, institutions, taxpayers, and other individuals or entities that have dealings with taxpayers are required to provide information requested by the Ministry of Finance or authorized tax auditors.
-However, these individuals cannot be forcibly brought to the tax office to provide this information, although non-compliance is considered a prosecutable crime.
+Failure to comply may give rise to criminal liability, although individuals cannot be physically compelled to appear before the tax office.

 -